 Through the right practices, such as compassion meditation, diverse friendships and even fiction reading, we can grow our empathy on purpose.
 Empathy is something like a muscle: left unused, it atrophies, put to work, it grows.

-In other words, it’s better to put yourself in the place of others, then to put others in their place.
+In other words, it’s better to put yourself in the place of others, than to put others in their place.
 See what I did there?

 Cultivating Empathy in an Unjust World (Stanford News)